ottoman91/ottoman91.github.io/_projects/extrapolatory-analysis-gapminder.md

 author_profile: true
 share: true
 comments: true
+excerpt: "Exploring the relationship between democractic values and quality of life"
+header:
+  teaser: teaser-extrap.png
 read_time: true
 title: Extrapolatory Analysis — Does a “More Democratic” Society lead to an improvement in the “quality of life”?
 ---